 The Dambusters and Beyond: Celebrating the RAF

-With OSE to the fore, St Edward’s is pleased to announce an important exhibition, The Dambusters and Beyond: Celebrating the RAF, at the School’s North Wall Arts Centre.
+With OSE to the fore, St Edward’s is pleased to welcome an important exhibition, The Dambusters and Beyond: Celebrating the RAF, at the School’s North Wall Arts Centre.
 The public show marks the centenary of the Royal Air Force (RAF) as the UK’s aerial peace-keeping and fighting force.

 The vital roles played by women also feature, from their significant contribution to the espionage activities of the Special Operations Executive in the Second World War to their role in the Air Transport Auxiliary, including flying planes from factories to the squadrons of the RAF.